jordancodes221/smoking-status-tracker/README.md

 ![](images/PatientAlreadyExistsError.png)

 The user is notified when they successfully update an existing patient's information.
+Below, a patient is updated from non-smoker to smoker:

 ![](images/UpdateSuccessful.png)